 java.net.Socket name space The communication diagram is like below.

 Python programming language also provides Socket related libraries.
-We can import Socket library with the following code.
-Python also support encryption of socket communication.
+We can import the Socket library with the following code.
+Python also supports encryption of socket communication.